I need human help to enter verification code (office hours only)

 • Officiant Program - Secular Humanistic Jewish Officiants create and lead meaningful lifecycle event celebrations.

-• Leadership (Madrikh(a)/Vegvayzer) Program - Secular Humanistic Madrichim (Hebrew) / Vegvayzers (Yiddish), translated as "Guides," act as Officiants, community guides, movement spokespeople, and educators.
+• Leadership (Madrikh(a)/Vegvayzer) Program - Secular Humanistic Madrichim (Hebrew) / Vegvayzers (Yiddish), translated as "Guides," act as officiants, community guides, movement spokespeople, and educators.

 • Rabbinic Program - Secular Humanistic Rabbis act as Madrichim / Vegvayzers, counselors / mentors, and experts in Judaism.